namtonthat/dagster-ecs/docs/deployment.md

 # Restore infrastructure from code
 make infra-apply
 ```

+## Next Steps

+- Review the [Architecture Guide](./architecture.md) for system design details
+- Set up local development using the [Development Guide](./development.md)
+- Monitor costs using the strategies outlined in this guide

 This deployment guide provides comprehensive coverage of operational procedures, from routine deployments to emergency response, ensuring reliable and efficient management of your Dagster ECS infrastructure.